 - HECUA offers J-Term programs in Ecuador and Bangladesh.

-- CIS Abroad has J-Term programs in Costa Rica, Mexico, Italy, New Zealand .and multi-country (France, Spain and Morocco)
+- CIS Abroad has J-Term programs in Costa Rica, Mexico, Italy (Florence 1 or 2), New Zealand .and multi-country (France, Spain and Morocco)

-- AIFS offers J-Term programs in Costa Rica, England, France (Cannes or Paris), and Spain
+- AIFS offers J-Term programs in Costa Rica, England, France, and Spain (Barcelona and Salamanca)

-- ISA offers month-long language immersion classes in Spain (Granada, Málaga, and Salamanca) , France (Paris), Argentina (Buenos Aires and Córdoba), Chile (Valparaíso/Viña del Mar) and Costa Rica (San José).
+- ISA offers month-long language immersion classes in Spain (Granada, Málaga, and Salamanca), France (Paris), Argentina (Buenos Aires), Chile (Valparaíso/Viña del Mar) and Costa Rica (San José).
 This is a great option if you really want to move your language skills forward!

 - ISA also offers a January term Spanish Language and Chilean Culture program in Valparaiso, Chile with instruction in Spanish.